shawcharles/srvar-toolkit/CODE_OF_CONDUCT.md

 ## Our Vibe

-We’re all here to contribute, collaborate, and have a good time.
+We are all here to contribute, collaborate, and have a good time.
 Let’s keep things friendly, respectful, and drama-free for everyone involved.

 ## How We Roll